-In a study conducted by Denise Guastello at Carroll University in Waukesha, Wisconsin last year, ‘dog people’ and ‘cat people’ were compared and it was concluded that dog lovers tend to be more lively, outgoing and energetic.
-Cat lovers, on the other hand, were found to be more introverted, open-minded and sensitive than their dog loving counterparts.
+In a study conducted by Denise Guastello at Carroll University in Waukesha, Wisconsin, ‘dog people’ and ‘cat people’ were compared and it was concluded that dog lovers tend to be more lively, outgoing, and energetic.
+Cat lovers, on the other hand, were found to be more introverted, open-minded, and sensitive than their dog-loving counterparts.
 They also tend to be non-conformists and rule-breakers.
 Cat lovers also scored higher on intelligence than dog lovers.

 Perhaps that’s why so many writers tend to be cat people.
-Or vise versa.
+Or vice versa.

 That said, here are some famous writers who really love cats:

 Mark Twain was a cat lover!
 When his beloved black cat Bambino went missing, he took an ad out in the New York American offering a reward for his return.

 William S. Burroughs is known for his wild writings, but he had a softer side, especially for his cats.
 He wrote an autobiographical story, “The Cat Inside,” about the cats he owned throughout his life.

 Charles Dickens is known as one of the most important and influential writers in history.
 And he once said, “What greater gift than the love of a cat?”